 Hearing aids come in different styles and options.
-Having options available will provide the patient with a better overall experience.
+Having options available will provide the patient with a better overall experience, as they can choose a hearing aid that will fit their personal preferences.
+Below we will explain the most common hearing aid styles available.

-When most people think about different types of hearing aids they consider the way the hearing aid looks.
-There are three types of hearing aids and each manufacturer makes them all.
+When most people think about different hearing aid styles they mainly consider the way the hearing aid looks.
+There are three main styles of hearing aids and each manufacturer makes each style.

 These styles are: